-What do baby chicks drink?
+What do baby chicks drink in the brooder?

-What do baby chicks drink?
-Pin for later.
+But what do baby chicks drink?

 Be sure you have supplies well in advance.
 Don't wait until your chicks are in the brooder – plan ahead!